CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 ---
 title: Punctuation and formatting
 date: 2017-05-15
-description: Rules for punctuation and formatting
+description: Use these rules for punctuation and formatting content.
 type: filter
 menu:
   main: